Arthroscopy in Singapore

 Typically, the process is done on the back of the shoulder, knees or ankle to better understand the problem areas for a proper diagnosis.

-Arthroscopy (also called arthroscopic surgery) is a minimally invasive surgical procedure in which an examination and sometimes treatment of damage of the interior of a joint is performed using an arthroscope, a type of endoscope that is inserted into the joint through a small incision.
+Arthroscopy (also called arthroscopic surgery or keyhole surgery) is a minimally invasive surgical procedure in which an examination and sometimes treatment of damage of the interior of a joint is performed using an arthroscope, a type of endoscope that is inserted into the joint through a small incision.